hellensoloviy/TVMLCars/README.md

 # TVMLCars
-Setup of simple TVML project.
+Setup of simple TVML project (tvOS platform).

-It is still in progress.
+> It is still in progress and will be updated.

-For not there is a simple server with cars images, which are showing on the main page.
+For now there is a simple server with cars images, which are showing on the main page.

 > All pics used here are not mine and were founded on Pinterest.